What Is Osteoporosis?

 The effect of alcohol and caffeine on osteoporosis is not clear.
 To maintain optimal heath, consume alcohol and caffeine in moderation.

 Calcium intake is important for strong and healthy bones.
 Adequate calcium intake must occur earlier in life to help prevent osteopenia and osteoporosis.

 The Food and Nutrition Board (FNB) of the Institute of Medicine of the National Academies has established intake recommendations for nutrients, including calcium.
 These recommendations vary by age and gender as shown here.

 Good sources of dietary calcium include dairy products, vegetables (kale, cabbage, broccoli, spinach), and fortified foods (fruit juices, non-dairy milks, cereals).
 Postmenopausal women may need more calcium.

 Most Americans do not get enough of the U.S. Recommended Daily Allowance (USRDA) of calcium.
 Some examples of dietary sources of calcium include milk, yogurt, cheese, and fortified orange juice.

 Prevention and Treatment: Vitamin D

-- vitamin D helps the absorption of calcium from the intestines;
+- Absorption of calcium from the intestines

 Prevention and Treatment: Menopausal Hormone Therapy